-Using the split data $\cD_2$, we generate test outcomes and perform model selection using them.
-The following part describes how we generate the test outcomes in the language of RKHS covariates in Algorithm~\labelcref{algorithm; model selection}.
+Using the split data $\cD_2$, we generate test outcomes and use them for model selection.
+The following describes how these test outcomes are constructed in RKHS covariates in Algorithm~\labelcref{algorithm: model selection}.

 \begin{enumerate} \item We calculate the nuisance estimator as